 Page Two and Three: The Important Information

 Flip the first page to reach the most critical part of a passport: the photo page.
-In your own passport, on this page, you'll see your photo, a heading that reads "United States of America" and several lines of typed information.
+In your own passport, on this page, you'll see your passport photo, a heading that reads "United States of America" and several lines of typed information.
 At the top, a letter designates what type of passport it is; most people have a standard type P version.
 Next to that is a country code (USA, in this case) and the passport's unique document number.
+If you hated your driver’s license photo, this is the perfect opportunity to take a better photo.

 Page three displays the preamble of the Constitution and has a line for the signature of the passport holder.
 Sign that line if you haven't already.
 Before approaching a customs agent, open the passport to this page to make the agent's job a little easier.